Hey guys,

 What was my story?

-Yesterday I decided to flash a new recovery (last two months I haven´t flashed anything and wasn´t active on the forum because of lack of time and I started to show signs of withdrawal syndrome ).
+Yesterday I decided to flash a new recovery (last two months I haven´t flashed anything and wasn´t active on the forum because of lack of time and I started to show signs of withdrawal syndrome :eek:).
 My first mistake was that I flashed non-gpe recovery to my device with GPE rom, obviously that couldn´t work because of incompatibility in file systems.
-Nevermind, that happened before and it´s easy to go back to a proper recovery.
+Nevermind, that happend before and it´s easy to go back to a proper recovery.
 But not this time.
 Tried hundred times, but flashing with fastboot always ended up by "OKAY" but the old recovery remained in place for some reason unknown to me.
 And also the system wouldn´t boot.
 Out of desperation I ran "fastboot erase recovery", that wouldn´t help either.
 In the end I got out of the situation by booting (not flashing) to a proper recovery (fastboot boot recovery recovery.img) and restoring system from a nandroid backup.
 All seemed fine.
-ROM booted OK and then I realized I had no service and IMEI: unknown.
+ROM booted OK and then I realised I have no service and IMEI: unknown.

 The only reason for that was obviously this unfortunate move: fastboot erase recovery.
 Anything else I did was pretty much "normal".